robert-claypool/nangular/server/README.md

 nAngular Database and Server
 ============================
-'nAngular Server' is the backend database and API for nAngular The database is SQL Server, and the API is ASP.NET with ADO.NET and Web API.
+'nAngular Server' is the backend database and API for nAngular.
+The database is SQL Server, and the API is ASP.NET WebAPI with ADO.NET.